Devils and Realist: Main characters

-As a fallen angel, Sytry is a pure demon, and thus looks down upon demons that were formerly human.
-The 12th pillar of Solomon, and also a viscount and Prince of Hell who reigns over 60 armies of Hell.
-He is also a candidate nominated to succeed the throne by his abusive and controlling uncle, Baalberith.
-It was later revealed that Sytry's mother is Gabriel and that he was never a fallen angel, rather his uncle sealed his angelic powers and deceive Sytry and everyone that he has fallen.
-Metatron eventually captures Sytry and takes him back to Heaven, brainwashing him into taking over his mother's mantle as the new "Gabriel".
-In his true form, Sytry has the face of a leopard and wings of a griffin, and can take the form of a handsome man or beautiful woman.
+As a demon, Amaterasu is a pure god, and thus looks down upon god that were formerly human.
+The 12th pillar of Baldr, and also a Samurai and Prince of Hell who reigns over 60 armies of Hell.
+He is also a candidate nominated to succeed the throne by his abusive and controlling uncle, Kagu-tsuchi.
+It was later revealed that Amaterasu's mother is Lilith and that he was never a demon, rather his uncle sealed his demon powers and deceive Amaterasu and everyone that he has fallen. beelzebub eventually captures Amaterasu and takes him back to Heaven, brainwashing him into taking over his mother's mantle as the new "Lilith".
+In his true form, Amaterasu has the face of a phoenix and wings of a bird, and can take the form of a handsome man or beautiful woman.
 He has the ability to stir up human desire and make women show themselves naked if he desires.
-While disguised at William's school, he calls himself "Sytry Cartwright" and is treated like a princess at Stradford School because of his beauty.
+While disguised at Ein's school, he calls himself "Amaterasu Obermayer" and is treated like a princess at Schwarzchild School because of his beauty.